rickmurdock/notes/ReactJS/ReactJSEncyclopedia.md

 ## An overview of Jest

-Jest uses three functions, describe, test, and expect, to define tests.
+Jest uses three functions, `describe`, `test`, and `expect`, to define tests.

-describe is used to set a context for tests.
-It can be nested, with multiple describe calls inside a parent. test is used to write individual test cases.
-You can use test outside of a describe block with no problem.
+`describe` is used to set a context for tests.
+It can be nested, with multiple `describe` calls inside a parent. `test` is used to write individual test cases.
+You can use `test` outside of a describe block with no problem.

-expect sets up matchers, which allow you test values.
-Read an introduction to matchers, and then see a list of all matchers.
+`expect` sets up matchers, which allow you test values.
+Read an [introduction to matchers](https://facebook.github.io/jest/docs/en/using-matchers.html#content), and then see a list of all matchers](https://facebook.github.io/jest/docs/en/expect.html#content).

 ## Unit testing